Best Practices for AgentQL Queries

 Nesting and lists combined

 This is another example of a list term query.
 However, the query is specifying the exact information wanted in every list item.
-In this case, AgentQL server will return an array.
-Each array item will contain the price, the rating, and reviews of one product.
+In this case, AgentQL server returns an array.
+Each array item contains the price, the rating, and reviews of one product.

 note